 Does Home Warranty Coverage Come With a Pool Warranty?

 Some home warranty companies offer protection for a pool in addition to the helpful coverage they provide for the rest of your home.
-Two notable providers that offer coverage for pools are American Home Shield and Choice Home Warranty.
+One notable provider that offers coverage for pools is American Home Shield.

 Our research found that a home warranty with additional pool coverage typically costs between $100 and $205 per year.
 We recommend that homeowners who do not currently have a home warranty consider one.
 Home warranty owners pay a relatively small monthly payment and a service fee every time they need a repair instead of paying expensive repair bills out of pocket.
 This can save homeowners considerable amounts of money and stress.

 In 2019, over two billion dollars were spent on home warranties in the U.S. alone.
 Homeowners frequently report that their home warranty gives them peace of mind and financial stability when their expensive appliances or systems need repair or replacement.